 Teachers at any level are incorporating iPads into their lesson plans.
 There are all kinds of apps available, from those that help us learn a foreign language, to those that simply make taking attendance easier.
 For any subject, there is an app that will assist teachers and their students.
 This help page will cover the basics to get your iPad ready for the classroom and lend some useful resources.

 If you want to use multiple iPads or mobile devices on wireless, you must contact TAC well in advance to schedule testing.

 In order to create, edit, or even open Word, PowerPoint, or Excel files, you’ll need the following app:

 Quickoffice Pro HD: Quickoffice is a Google app offered for $19.99.
 It comes with Quickword, Quickpoint, and Quicksheet as a bundle package.
 These programs allow users to create, open, and edit Word docs, Excel spreadsheets, and PowerPoint presentations.

 You can send what you see on your iPad to the classroom projector if you get an appropriate external video adapter.
 Check them out here.
-In some cases, depending on the projector, not all with work with the high resolution iPads, or the video quality may be poor due to the iPad scaling or compressing the video.
+In some cases, depending on the projector, not all will work with the high resolution iPads or the video quality may be poor, due to the iPad scaling or compressing the video.
 Faculty members planning to use an iPad in the classroom should contact TAC.